tomwpublic/hubitat_boseSoundTouch/README.md

 This attribute contains an HTML-formatted image display of the album art for the track or playlist, if available.
 You can use an Attribute tile on your Dashboard to display the image.

+# Disclaimer

+I have no affiliation with any of the companies mentioned in this readme or in the code.